atlas-doc/doc/atlas-api-documentation/api-reference/Incident-Management/Incident-Notification.md

 ### Incident Notification Webhook

-In case of incident happens, you will receive the incident notification on the server, you can process and notify your affected customers about this incident.
+In case of any incident, you will receive the incident notification on your server.
+You can process and notify your affected customers about this incident.

 EndPoint ： The URL you configured to receive notifications